AlyssaS-GAM/UnityTowerDefense/README.md

 Tower Panel: Buttons for building towers.

 ## License
-This game is under no license.
+This game is under the MIT license.